STBoyden/ocean/README.md

 just want to prototype something quickly and easily without having to mess around in a CMakeLists.txt.
 However, Ocean is **not** a replacement for either CMake or Premake and is not intended to.

+## To Do

+- [ ] Use `cc` crate instead of manually calling the compiler commands.
+- [ ] Use `clap` or `structopt` to parse arguments.
+- [ ] Work on incremental builds:
+    - Look into Go's build cache.
+- [ ] Provide examples of Ocean usage with varying degree of project size.